 Upon successful completion of the training you will be certified as a biodynamic craniosacral therapy practitioner.

 The training is accredited by the Pacific Association of Craniosacral Therapists (PACT), a professional body which maintains standards and protects both craniosacral practitioners and their clients.
 The association covers therapists in Australia, New Zealand, India, SE Asia and N. America.

 The training is recognized by the Association of National Health Practitioner of Canada (NHCP) which sets competency-based standards for natural health disciplines and modalities in Canada.

 The following senior tutors are approved teachers of the Biodynamic Craniosacral Therapy Association of North America (BCTA/NA) which sets standards in practice and education.
 See details of eligibility.

-The training is accredited in the UK and Ireland by the Craniosacral Therapy Association (CSTA), a professional body which maintains standards and represents therapists in the UK.
+The training in Dublin is accredited by the Craniosacral Therapy Association (CSTA), a professional body which maintains standards and represents therapists in the UK.

 The training is accredited by the Irish Association of Craniosacral Therapists (IACST), a professional body which maintains standards and represents therapists in Ireland.